 Here is some basic financial advice for avoiding debt in the first place, taking care of existing debts, and making good choices when it is necessary to take on debt.

 Step one for any financial plan involves careful planning and thought.
 The rule is: Take No Step Before You Prep.
 Today, there is a lot of good information available, so there is no good excuse for making foolish choices.
 Do your homework; a prepared soldier knows the enemy and himself.

 Good Debt/Bad Debt

-Is the price for the meal be worth it to you, if you saw all the future interest that is added to it, before you paid for it?
+Is the price for a meal worth it to you, if you saw all the future interest that is added to it, before you paid for it?
 When you charge dinner out on a credit card, unless you are paying your credit card balance in full at the end of the month, you ARE paying a lot more for your meal than the total on your bill.

-Don't look at making a budget like it is getting a root canal.
-It is the basic element of an effective battle plan against debt.
-You need to start by figuring what you expect to should, and then looking at your total income and all of your expenses.
+You need to start by figuring what you expect to spend each month, and then looking at your total income and how much it costs you to pay for all of your expenses.
 Creating and maintaining a budget will help you focus on spending your money wisely, so the money you spend will bring you the most benefit.
-A budget is not a miraculous tool; it does not stop you from spending money foolishly.
-However, if you thoroughly review your expenses, decide what is necessary, and refrain from spending money on things that don't fit into your budget, you will develop a discipline that will help you beat the forces of debt.

 Debt Relief Options